 Refrain from touching your face

 Social distancing is intended to reduce the transmission of communicable diseases such as coronavirus or a flu-like virus.
 This includes:

 New social etiquettes to replace handshaking, e.g. an elbow tap or foot tap

 Maintaining a safe personal distance from co-workers (1.5 metres)

 Avoiding large public gathering venues

 Working from home where possible

-Below are three downloadable posters by the Australian Government with information to help stop the spread of coronavirus (COVID-19).
+Below are some downloadable posters with information to help stop the spread of coronavirus (COVID-19).

 For more information or assistance, please contact us today.